ziwei-jiang/ziwei-blog/content/projects/robotics_specialization/aerial_robotics.md

 $$m\mathbf{\ddot{r}} = \begin{bmatrix} 0 \\\ 0\\\ -mg\end{bmatrix} + \mathbf{R} \begin{bmatrix} 0\\\ 0 \\\ \sum_{i=1}^4 F_i \end{bmatrix}.$$

 From Euler's equation of motion, we can relate the angular acceleration with the thrust force.
-Since the moment produced by each rotor is in the reverse direction of its rotation, the moment from the rotor 1 and 3 are in $\mathbf{b_3}$ direction; the rotor 2 and 4 produce moment in $-\mathbf{b_3}$ direction.
+Since the moment produced by each rotor is in the reverse direction of its rotation, the moment from the rotor 1 and 3 are in $\mathbf{b_3}$ direction; the rotors 2 and 4 produce moment in $-\mathbf{b_3}$ direction.
 Then by the Euler equation, we have

 $$ I\begin{bmatrix} \dot{p} \\\ \dot{q} \\\ \dot{r} \end{bmatrix} = \begin{bmatrix} L(F_2-F_4) \\\ L(F_3-F_1) \\\ M_1 -M_2+M3 -M_4 \end{bmatrix} - \begin{bmatrix} p\\\ q\\\ r\end{bmatrix} \times I \begin{bmatrix} p \\\ q \\\ r \end{bmatrix},$$
 where $L$ is the distance from the rotor to the center of mass.
 Let $\gamma = \frac{k_M}{k_F}$, the above equation can be rewrite as